Roof Expansion Joints Explained

 Roof expansion joints prevent stress damage to the roof membrane (cracking, tearing, splitting).

 Expansion joints are found in many building components: roof decks, exterior walls, and gutters, among others.

-Useful Links for Information on Roof Expansion Joints
+External Sources & References for Information on Roof Expansion Joints

 1. General: Built-up Roofs: “CBD-202.
 Joints in Conventional Bituminous Roofing Systems” is a good place to start.
 From 1979, archived by the National Research Council Canada.

 2. Masonry: “Accommodating Expansion of Brickwork” is a detailed illustrated article available on the website of the Brick Industry Association.
 Very useful.

 3. Technical: Linear Thermal Expansion of Building Materials Table.
 This Roof Online page provides coefficients of linear thermal expansion and expansion amounts for 10 foot and 1 meter sections for over 50 materials, including roof membranes.

 4. Technical: Construction Details: Some good construction details for roof-to-wall expansion joints are available on the Copper Development Association website.

 5. Technical: “Expansion Joints: Where, When and How” by James M. Fisher, S.E., in the April 2005 issue of Modern Steel Construction, is a 4-page article that addresses general technical questions about roof expansion joints.

 6. Technical: Curbed Expansion Joints: Get a look at how curb-to-curb expansion joint covers are put together on the Johns Manville website.